SofiaPereira18/Old-Portfolio/README.md

+# Portfolio Version 1
-The first iteration of my own website using HTML, CSS ans JavaScript.
+The first version of my own website using HTML, CSS ans JavaScript.

+Check the project at: https://old-portfolio-ashy.vercel.app/